rechun23/DataDiodePROFINET/README.md

 ### PLC
 1. Install the GSDML file using the GSD Importer in TIA Portal:
-    - For Receiver: Import GSDML into `datadiode_receiver/gsdml`
+    - For Receiver: Import GSDML from `datadiode_receiver/gsdml`
-    - For Sender: Import GSDML into `datadiode_sender/gsdml`
+    - For Sender: Import GSDML from `datadiode_sender/gsdml`

 2. Access the sample TIA project:
     - For Receiver: Navigate to `datadiode_receiver/resources`